SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 The available services can be reached from the fdsnws start page.
 The services also provide an interactive URL builder constructing the request URL based on user inputs.
-The FDSN specifications can be found on `FDSN Web Services`_.
+The FDSN specifications can be found on :cite:t:`fdsn`.

 **URL**